![]() |

 Special Instructions to Applicants:

-Final candidate will be required to provide official transcript to the hiring department upon hire.
-A transcript will not be considered “official” if a designation of “Issued to Student” is visible.
-Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approved by National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/.
+Selected candidate will be required to provide an official transcript to the hiring department upon hire.
+A transcript will not be considered "official" if a designation of "Issued to Student" is visible.
+Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approval by National Association of Credential Evaluation Services (NACES), which can be found at http://naces.org/.

-The University of Florida is An Equal Employment Opportunity Institution.
-If an accommodation due to a disability is needed to apply for this position, please call 352/392-2477 or the Florida Relay System at 800/955-8771 (TDD).
+If an accommodation due to a disability is needed to apply for this position, please call 352-392-2477 or the Florida Relay System at 800-955-8771 (TDD).
 Hiring is contingent upon eligibility to work in the US.
 Searches are conducted in accordance with Florida's Sunshine Law.

 Health Assessment Required: